StudentDX/Visualizer/README.md

 David - created formal bubble sort class and renamed and worked on draw commands

-Aryan - finished writing bubble sort, viusalizes, messed with frames and swapping bars to determine when to end swapping
+Aryan - finished writing bubble sort, visualizes, messed with frames and swapping bars to determine when to end swapping

 May 22